cloudigrade/cloudigrade/README.md

     make start-compose

 This will also mount the `./cloudigrade` folder inside the container, so you can continue working on code and it will auto-reload in the container.
+AWS Access within Docker is handled via environment variables.
+See the AWS account setup section for details.

 ## AWS account setup